statonlab/tripal_hq/docs/setup/install.rst

 Field Permissions
 ------------------

 We recommend using the Drupal Field Permissions module to hide some fields from user submission forms.
-You can read more about why this is a good idea :ref:`why_field_permissions`
+You can read more about why this is a good idea here: :ref:`why_field_permissions`

 The module can be enabled directly from Drush with the below command.